Azure/Enterprise-Scale/docs/wiki/ALZ-Deprecated-Services.md

-# Azure Landing Zones Deprecated Policies and Services
+# Azure Landing Zones Deprecated Notices

 ## In this section